spoluyan/book2speech/README.md

 		                     "xl" for extra loud (160% of default volume) -n, --name           Optional.
 Any voice name returned by the voiceList action.
 Default is calculated.
 	-l, --language       Optional.
 The language code of the voice.
 Default is ru-RU.
 	-g, --gender         Optional.
 Gender of the voice.
-Values are "Female" (default) or "Male".
+Valid values are:
+	                         "f" (default value) for female
+	                         "m" for male
 	-vl, --voiceList     Optional.
 Return all available voices.
 	-h, --help           Optional.
 Show help.
 ```